 Marginal Relief in Income Tax for FY 2025-26

-In Budget 2025, the government announced no tax on income up to ₹12 lakh under the new tax regime for FY 2025-26.
-For incomes slightly above ₹12 lakh, such as ₹12.1 lakh or ₹12.5 lakh, the Central Board of Direct Taxes (CBDT) introduced marginal relief.
-This applies up to ₹12,75,000, preventing taxpayers from facing a sharp tax increase due to a small rise in income.
-This adjustment aims to create a fairer tax system, ensuring minimal impact on taxpayers near the threshold.
+The Union Budget 2026 retained the tax framework introduced in Budget 2025 for FY 2026-27, with no changes to income tax slabs or rebate limits.
+Under Budget 2025, the government made income up to ₹12 lakh tax-free under the new tax regime for FY 2025-26.
+However, to protect taxpayers earning slightly above this limit, such as ₹12.1 lakh or ₹12.5 lakh, the Central Board of Direct Taxes (CBDT) introduced marginal relief.
+This relief applies up to ₹12.75 lakh and ensures that a small increase in income does not result in a disproportionately higher tax burden, promoting fairness for taxpayers near the threshold.

 Read more